DataDog/documentation/content/en/observability_pipelines/archive_logs/_index.md

 ## Overview

-Use Observability Pipelines to route ingested logs to an archive or a bucket in Datadog rehydratable format.
+Use Observability Pipelines to route ingested logs to a Amazon S3 bucket in Datadog rehydratable format.
 You can then rehydrate the archive in Datadog ad hoc whenever you need to analyze and investigate them.
 This is useful when:

 - You are migrating from another log vendor to Datadog Log Management, and want to ensure you have access to historical logs when you finish migrating.
 - You have a high volume of noisy logs, but you may need to index them in Log Management ad hoc.